 If you have previously disabled the logging of a specific change and you would like to enable it again simple:

-- Click on the Enable/Disable Alerts plugin menu node,
+- Click on the Enable/Disable Events plugin menu node,

-- Find the alert you want to enable (alerts are categorized),
+- Find the event you want to enable (alerts are categorized),

 - Tick the tick box next to the alert and click Save Changes.